Red Rain (2025 film): Plot

 Squad 1 is joined by Tấn, a former college freshman, while Sen goes insane from psychological trauma.
 During another attack, while moving a delirious Sen out of harm's way, Tạ is fatally shot.
 Affected by his experiences, Cường begins to compose music.
-South Vietnam soldiers discover the sewer and use it to lure out and capture Hải.
+ARVN soldiers discover the sewer and use it to lure out and capture Hải.
 After failing to torture him into persuading his comrades to surrender, they burn him alive.
 Sen, who has snuck up to the scene, ambushes them with grenades and is killed in the ensuing chaos.
 Despondent at his comrades' fates, Bình loses composure during another battle, exposing himself to the enemy's line of fire, and is killed.

 An agreement on ending the war is reached, resulting in a ceasefire.
-As North Vietnam soldiers leave the citadel, Cường and Hồng reunite and affirm their devotions to each other.
-However, he volunteers to turn back to counter an impending attack by South Vietnam soldiers, entrusting his belongings to her.
-At the end of the battle, he engages in melee combat with Thái, another South Vietnam officer, and then Quang.
+As PAVN soldiers leave the citadel, Cường and Hồng reunite and affirm their devotions to each other.
+However, he volunteers to turn back to counter an impending attack by ARVN soldiers, entrusting his belongings to her.
+At the end of the battle, he engages in melee combat with Thái, another ARVN officer, and then Quang.
 Cường ultimately triumphs but decides to spare Quang's life.
 Thái, who has been holding grudges against the latter, opens fire at both.
-South Vietnam soldiers who witness the act quickly kill him, as Cường and Quang succumb to their wounds.
+ARVN soldiers who witness the act quickly kill him, as Cường and Quang succumb to their wounds.
 Tấn, having been sent away from the battle by Cường, is Squad 1's sole survivor.

 Years later, during peacetime, Hồng, Cường's mother, and Tấn are seen in the audience as Cường's composition, titled Red Rain, is being performed by an orchestra.

 Cast

 Several Vietnamese social media personalities made appearances in minor roles, including Hải Triều, Hà Pu, Phạm Vinh, and David Vinh.
+In addition, some scenes where soldiers lay down on the operation tunnel was filmed, according to the crew, without any makeup, as these were acted by Vietnam War veterans, some of whom fought in the Second Battle of Quảng Trị themselves.